Ako (actress)

-Ako, or Ako Dachs, is a Japanese actress and founding Artistic Director of Amaterasu Za theatre company.
+Atsuko Taneya, known professionally as Ako or Ako Dachs, is a Japanese actress who is the founding Artistic Director of the Amaterasu Za theatre company.
+She received a Lucille Lortel Award nomination for Outstanding Lead Actress in 2019.

 Early life and education

 Ako was a child actress in Japan and she came to the United States to study at Lee Strasberg Theatre Institute.

 Ako worked the Takarazuka Revue Company, all-female theater company in Japan.

 Acting career

 Stage

-Ako starred Off-Broadway in God Said This by Leah Nanako Winkler by Prospect Theatre at Cherry Lane Theatre and at Humana Festival.
-She received a Lucille Lortel Award nomination for Outstanding Lead Actress.
-Also, Kentucky by Leah Nanako Winkler by Ensemble Studio Theatre.
+Ako starred Off-Broadway in God Said This by Leah Nanako Winkler produced by Primary Stages at Cherry Lane Theatre and at Humana Festival.
+She also starred in Kentucky by Leah Nanako Winkler by Ensemble Studio Theatre.

 Ako performed in repertory at the Oregon Shakespeare Festival in their 2010 and 2011 seasons.
 Notably, in Julius Caesar (play), Ako played Caius Ligarius as well as Soothsayer, speaking the nightmare scene in Japanese, from a 19th century translation.
-She played the Lady Macbeth character in Ping Chong's Throne of Blood, a stage adaptation of Kurosawa’s film of the same name.
+She played the Lady Macbeth character in Ping Chong's Throne of Blood, a stage adaptation of Kurosawa's film of the same name.
 She reprised the role later that year at Brooklyn Academy of Music and was lauded for moving "with a quiet grace, and her frequent use of stillness is equally potent."